 GeneCards Summary for EPS15 Gene

 EPS15 (Epidermal Growth Factor Receptor Pathway Substrate 15) is a Protein Coding gene.
 Diseases associated with EPS15 include Vaccinia.
-Among its related pathways are Internalization of ErbB1 and Vesicle-mediated transport.
+Among its related pathways are Notch signaling pathway (KEGG) and HIV Life Cycle.
 GO annotations related to this gene include calcium ion binding and SH3 domain binding.
 An important paralog of this gene is EPS15L1.

 UniProtKB/Swiss-Prot Summary for EPS15 Gene